JayFarei/new_repo_automation/README.md

 **Open project with my editor of choice**

-12. Open the project folder in atom with `code .`
+12. Open the project folder in VSC with `code .`

 ## How to use it